Codasign/proc-arduino/etch_a_sketch/handout/etchasketch_lessons.md

 ![Etch A Sketch Photo](./etch-a-sketch.jpg)

 We are going to mimic this interaction using Arduino and Processing.
-We will use Processing to draw on a computer, and we will control that drawing using two potentiomenters and a tactile button.
+We will use Processing to draw on a computer, and we will control that drawing using two potentiometers and a tactile button.

 ## 1. Processing Sketch